TC-J/MyCloud/README.md

 Then run `npm run start` in the main directory to start the react-server and open the page, and then the same thing in the server directory -- the react demo-server will proxy API calls to the node-server.

-Right now, though, the backend isn't connected to the frontend.
+Right now, though, the frontend isn't doing any calls to the backend.